rsalmei/clearly/README.md

 ## Features

-`clearly` enables you to:
+`Clearly` enables you to:
 - Be informed of any and all tasks running, failing or just being enqueued, both in real time and stored;
     - if you enable `task_send_sent_event` in your code, you can track tasks even before they get into a worker!
 - Be informed of workers availability, knowing immediately if any goes down or up;
 - Filter tasks any way you want by several fields, both in real time and stored;
 - Debug the actual parameters the tasks were called with, and analyze their outcome, such as success results or failure tracebacks and retries;
-- _Clearly_ see all types and representations of these parameters/outcomes with an advanced formatting system and syntax highlighting;
+- All types and representations of those parameters and outcomes can be _clearly_ seen with the advanced formatting system and syntax highlighting;
 - Analyze metrics of your system.